HaugrNet/eds/README.md

 ## Who is this for

-Anyone for whom data protection is important may find CWS useful.
+Anyone for whom data protection is important may find EDS useful.
 It is designed so everything is stored encrypted in a way, so only those who the data belongs to may access it.
 This is achieved by ensuring that the full control over all Keys is placed with the users.

 ## Security Features

-Besides, encrypting all data stored, the CWS also has a number of features to ensure that the security is as high as it can be, considering that it can be deployed in a "hostile" environment.
+Besides, encrypting all data stored, the EDS also has a number of features to ensure that the security is as high as it can be, considering that it can be deployed in a "hostile" environment.